Pubs with Beer Gardens in the South West

 The Bear Inn

 In the heart of the historic market town of Cirencester, you’ll find The Bear Inn, home to hand-pulled beers and ales, locally-sourced modern twists on pub classics, a beautiful beer garden for alfresco dining and drinking, and a crackling open fire.
 Whether you’re stopping by for a quick pint, a short snack, or something more substantial, you’ll find your favourite classic pub dish at The Bear Inn.

 For excellent beer, excellent food, and friendly, welcoming staff, close to the Cotswolds and Cheltenham, you can’t do much better than The Beckford Inn.
 Treat yourself to your favourite pub meal, enjoy a refreshing pint of award-winning Butcombe beer in the beautiful beer garden, and relax in a rustic setting at The Beckford Inn.

 If you’re looking for a pub with electric nightlife, you’re in the right place.
 The Bell pub in Stokes Croft, Bristol, is right at the centre of the action, with regular live music and DJs, local art adorning the walls, an intimate outside courtyard area, and an impressive selection of award-winning Butcombe beers behind the bar – the perfect stop for a night out you won’t forget.

 The Bower Inn

-If you’re after a swift pint after exploring the Somerset Levels, or you’re looking for a hearty meal in Bridgwater, pop into the characterful 18th century Bower Inn.
+If you’re after a swift pint after exploring the Somerset Levels, or you’re looking for a hearty meal in Bridgwater, pop into the beautiful beer garden of the characterful 18th century Bower Inn.
 Behind the bar, it’s all about Butcombe beer, local cider, and an array of superb wines and spirits – perfectly paired with head chef Alan’s award-winning sausage rolls!